Ethanol fuel

 Several common ethanol fuel mixtures are in use around the world.
 The use of pure hydrous or anhydrous ethanol in internal combustion engines (ICEs) is possible only if the engines are designed or modified for that purpose.
-Anhydrous ethanol can be blended with :gasoline (petrol) for use in gasoline engines, but with a high ethanol content only after engine modifications to meter increased fuel volume since pure ethanol contains only 2/3 the energy of an equivalent volume of pure gasoline.
-High percentage ethanol mixtures are used in some racing engine applications since the very high octane rating of ethanol is compatible with very high compression ratios.
+Anhydrous ethanol can be blended with gasoline (petrol) for use in gasoline engines, but only after engine modifications are made since pure ethanol contains only a fraction of the energy of an equivalent volume of pure gasoline.
+Despite its inefficiency compared to gasoline, ethanol is eco-friendlier and produces less greenhouse emissions upon combustion due to more complete combustion as compared to gasoline, leading to less toxic gases emitted, making it an eco-friendly alternative.